labyrinthinesecurity/kinglet/README.md

 ### Alpha version

-**kinglet_II.py** improves on the above design by adding container locations together and placing a constraint on the bitwise sum rather than on every single combination of containers.
+**kinglet_II.py** improves on the above design by placing a constraint on the bitwise sum of containers locations rather than enumerating all possible combinations.

+As a result, the number of *Implies()* statements falls from exponential to linear.

+The sum is performed with a standard logical adder as described below.

 #### Logical adder